ryanisaacg/toolbox-dotfiles/README.md

-`toolbox/` is for storing configs that are widely portable across any Unix `workshop/` is for storing my idiosyncratic way of using a computer
+This repo is for storing configs that are widely portable across any Unix, to make foreign machines feel more like home